HTTP Fetcher

 =======

-HTTP Fetcher is licenced under the GNU Lesser General Public License (LGPL)
+HTTP Fetcher is licenced under the GNU Lesser General Public License

 version 2 or newer.
 See the LICENSE file for full info.
-Feel free to contact
+Feel free

 me if you have any questions/concerns over licensing issues.